cyew3/oneVPL-intel-gpu/doc/internal-dev.md

     1. Copy all app. specified parameters excepting 'ignored' into internal parameters buffer
     2. Check parameters in this internal\intermediate buffer

+## External Threads
+External threads mode changes MSDK behavior: instead of creating worker threads internally, MSDK relies on threads created by customer applications.
+These threads should call `session.DoWork()` function that will perform MSDK routines.
+Note that DoWork() function occupies thread and execution will not return from that function until session is closed.
+That's why DoWork() should not be called from main customer application thread.

+External threads code can be enabled by enabling `MFX_EXTERNAL_THREADING` macro.
+During execution of DoWork() functions, following steps are executed:

+1. New `MFX_SCHEDULER_THREAD_CONTEXT` object is created, session's scheduler is assigned to it.
+2. Context object is added to ThreadPool, thread number is filled into context.
+3. mfxSchedulerCore::ThreadProc is executued inside this thread and using newly created thread context.
+4. Thread stays occupied by ThreadProc until session is closed.
+After that, tasks are processed inside ThreadProc function as in internal threading mode.

+**Found problems:** According to instruction, external threads mode should be enabled by mfxInitParam::ExternalThreads parameter passed to InitEx function.
+Currently, this parameter is ignored and external threads mode can be enabled or disabled by `MFX_EXTERNAL_THREADING` macro only.

 # Encoder

 ## HRD Conformance